 The Supreme Court of the State of New York agreed that the bar owed a duty to Mr. Zarnoch to keep the “sidewalk motorcycle parking lot” safe and a jury awarded Mr. Zarnoch a substantial amount of money.
 The bar appealed and The Appellate Division reversed the trial court, setting aside the verdict against the defendants and dismissing the complaint.

-The Appellate Division ruled that the special use doctrine does not apply because there was no defective condition in the sidewalk which caused the accident and the bar did not have a permit or authority to utilize the sidewalk as a motorcycle parking lot.
+The Appellate Division ruled that the special use doctrine does not apply because there was no defective condition in the sidewalk that caused the accident and the bar did not have a permit or authority to utilize the sidewalk as a motorcycle parking lot.

 Without the municipal authority to use the sidewalk for parking motorcycles, The Appellate Division said that the bar “had no duty to maintain, repair, supervise or control the sidewalk with respect to vehicles parked on it.
 Plaintiff’s (Mr. Zarnoch) position on the sidewalk ‘was no different from that of any other passerby’ using the public sidewalk.”